These cookies have only three ingredients but taste great, better than store-bought versions.

 Check out this Thanksgiving feast prep schedule.

-This recipe has its roots in African-American life.
+This recipe has its roots in African-American culture.
 It’s perfect for a Sunday chicken dinner or a special holiday, like Thanksgiving.

 This slow-cooker recipe is good for a weeknight meal or for a crowd to watch the big game.